ryan-mcclue/musings/tower-of-knowledge.md

 Sap is a fluid that transports nutrients throughout tree Gum trees named as sap is gum like, as oppose to say resin like.
 Will also typically be smoothed bark
-Eucalyptus type of gum tree
-Eucalyptus oil droplets from the forests combine with water vapour to scatter short wavelength rays of light that are predominantly blue (ROYGBIV in descending wavelengths)
+Eucalyptus type of gum tree, endemic (localised but consistent) to Australia Eucalyptus oil droplets from the forests combine with water vapour to scatter short wavelength rays of light that are predominantly blue (ROYGBIV in descending wavelengths)